maczniak/dev_diary/reading/programming_rust.md

  vectors and strings, the *value proper* is the three-word header alone; the potentially large element arrays and text buffers sit where they are in the heap.<br>
-The `std::mem::replace`` call moves out the valye of `composer[0].name`, leaving `None` in its place, and passes ownership of the original value to its caller.
+The `std::mem::replace` call moves out the value of `composer[0].name`, leaving `None` in its place, and passes ownership of the original value to its caller.
  In fact, using `Option` this way is common enough that the type provides a `take` method for this very purpose.<br>
-Assigning a value of a `Copy` type copies the value, rather than moving it.
+**Assigning a value of a `Copy` type copies the value, rather than moving it.**
  The standard `Copy` types include all the machine integer and floating-point numeric types, the `char` and `bool` types, and a few others.
 A tuple or fixed-size array of `Copy` types is itself a `Copy` type.<br>
 By default, `struct` and `enum` types are not `Copy`.
 If all the fields of your